it-at-m/digiwf-s3-integration/README.md

 ## About The Project

 There are several ways to store files in S3 compatible storage.
 Each project often has to implement the same functionalities and solve the same problems.
-With this library, we create the possibility to store and clean up files to specific references / folders in a structured and simple way.
+With this library, we create the possibility to store and clean up files to in a structured and simple way.
 Here's why:

 * Files often need to be stored in folder structures
-* Folders often must be stored in a structured way and enriched with metadata
+* Files often must be stored in a structured way and enriched with metadata
 * Cleaning up the data must be done in a structured way
 * Synchronous and asynchronous interfaces are often required